 Administrative Fellows will enjoy focused one-on-one leadership mentoring with a NorthBay executive, and will have exposure to several other executives or their designees.

 Each Administrative Fellow will be assigned a home area of responsibility.
-The Senior Vice President (or designee) of that area will be their designated executive mentor for their entire fellowship (One year).
-In 2025, NorthBay will commit to two Administrative Fellows.
+The Senior Vice President (or designee) of that area will be their designated executive mentor for their entire fellowship (Two years).
+In 2026, NorthBay will commit to two Administrative Fellows.

 Our Program Goals